 The way Bluth uses color is also notable, with dark, earthy tones prevailing throughout only to be blown out quite literally with the golden light characteristic of Bluth’s hard-earned happy endings.
 Before Littlefoot and friends reach The Great Valley, an event marked by gradually illuminating god-rays, they must slug it out through the parched browns, blues and pitch of their prehistoric hellscape.
 Like Charlie’s final ascendance into heaven, Fievel must endure similarly muted shades until he is finally (finally) reunited with his family and soaked in glitter ‐ a level of Don Bluth conclusion-sparkles perhaps only rivaled by the radiance of Mrs. Brisby’s amulet as she Jean Grey’s her homestead to safety at the end of NIMH.
 Because Bluth leans into darker, less saturated tones, these effervescent conclusions are all the more impactful, which speaks in part to the methodology of Bluth’s melancholy.

 The plucky leads of Bluth’s early films are all fighting for the same thing: family.
-From Mrs. Brisby’s persistence to protect her children, to Charlie’s (eventually) selfless love for Anne-Marie, these are characters in search of home.
+From Mrs. Brisby’s persistence to protect her children to Charlie’s (eventually) selfless love for Anne-Marie, these are characters in search of a home.
 Invariably, each of these characters gets their happy ending, but they have to go through hell to get there, literally in Charlie’s case.
 In a recent interview, critic Doug Walker asked Bluth if there was any truth to the rumor that he thinks you can show children anything so long as there’s a happy ending, to which Bluth replied:

 [If] you don’t show the darkness, you don’t appreciate the light.
 If it weren’t for December no one would appreciate May.
 It’s just important that you see both sides of that.
 As far as a happy ending…when you walk out of the theatre there’s [got to be] something that you have that you get to take home.
 What did it teach me?
 Am I a better person for having watched it?